amyschools/api_customer_interface/README.md

 ### Choices
 #### Framework
 I am using Flask for this project because it provides a very lightweight structure for an API microservice.

-If the API was going to be expanded or the project was going to contain other resources such as a frontend, Django/Django Rest Framework would probably be a better choice.
+If the API was going to be expanded or the project was going to contain other resources such as a frontend, Django/Django Rest Framework would probably be a more robust choice.

 #### API
-For the API I am use the library Connexion, which allows you create documentation with Swagger at the same time as the API itself.
+For the API I am using the library Connexion, which allows you create documentation with Swagger at the same time as you create the API itself.

 #### Database
 I am using SQLite since it is lightweight and comes built in with Python.
-On top of this I am using SQLAlchemy as an ORM.
-SQLAlchemy pairs well with Flask.
+On top of this I am using SQLAlchemy as the ORM.
+SQLAlchemy is frequently used with Flask.

 I am also using Marshmallow, a lightweight schema library, to provide a layer of error handling and data standardization between the API and the SqlAlchemy